dr-ebee/textbook_02/README.md

 If you accidentally commit multiple exercises all at once, please make a new file.
 In this file, draw a shape, then make a git commit saying that you made that shape.
-Do this until you've made a total of 5 commits.
+Do this until you've made a total of *at least* 5 commits.